maxzheng/great-life-guide/double.md

 (e.g. stress, anger), which will greatly improve your physical / mental health, memorization, execution, relationships, leadership, happiness, and productivity!

+Yep, meditation and exercise can do miracles for your body and mind!

 ### #1 Concentration Meditation

 [Concentration Meditation](https://www.wikihow.com/Do-Concentration-Meditation) will improve your concentration and